Archive for category: WordPress

 If you just want to change the skin or thumbnail of a YouTube video, use JW Player.

-Some of it will work without FFMPEG.
-You can generate embed codes for your videos on any host because that part of the plugin is JavaScript running in your browser.
-But without FFMPEG you won’t be able to generate thumbnails or generate HTML5 videos.
-There is no way around this.
-A program has to read the video files in order to generate the thumbnails, and FFMPEG is the best one I’ve found to do that.
+Most of the features of the plugin will work without FFMPEG.
+You can generate embed shortcodes for your videos and make thumbnails on any host because that part of the plugin is JavaScript running in your browser.
+But without FFMPEG you won't be able to automatically generate thumbnails or encode alternate formats on the server.
+If you don't have your own VPS or dedicated server, Dreamhost is one of the few shared hosts I know of that has FFMPEG installed and available for users.

 How can I encode videos in directories protected by .htaccess passwords?